t-kuha/mpsoc-r5/hello-world/README.md

 # Hello World

-- Make sure to build platform by following thie [README.md](../platform/README.md)
+- Make sure to build platform by following this [README.md](../platform/README.md)

 ***